Return to top

 🍽 Serving Suggestions

-Fridge: I store leftovers in the fridge, in an airtight container, for up to 5 days.
+Refrigeration: I cool leftovers, then store them in an airtight container in the fridge for up to 5 days.

 ❓Recipe FAQs